simmylau/AZ-204_Latest/README.md

   ## Connect to and consume Azure services and third-party services (15–20%)
 ### Implement API Management
--Create an Azure API Management instance
+- Create an Azure API Management instance
--Create and document APIs
+- Create and document APIs
--Configure access to APIs
+- Configure access to APIs
--Implement policies for APIs
+- Implement policies for APIs

 ### Develop event-based solutions
--Implement solutions that use Azure Event Grid -Implement solutions that use Azure Event Hub
+- Implement solutions that use Azure Event Grid
+- Implement solutions that use Azure Event Hub

 ### Develop message-based solutions
 - Implement solutions that use Azure Service Bus